Low-dropout regulator: Regulation

-Because the power control element is an inverter, another inverting amplifier is required to control it, increasing schematic complexity compared to simple linear regulator.
+Because the power control element is an inverter, another inverting amplifier is required to control it, increasing circuit complexity compared to simple linear regulator.

 Power FETs may be preferable in order to reduce power consumption, yet this poses problems when the regulator is used for low input voltage, since FETs usually require 5 to 10 V to close completely.
 Power FETs may also increase the cost.

 Efficiency and heat dissipation

 The power dissipated in the pass element and internal circuitry ($P_\text{LOSS}$) of a typical LDO is calculated as follows: